istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Added** `--proxy` option to `istioctl experimental wait` command.
   ([Issue #48696](https://github.com/istio/istio/issues/48696))

-- **Added** namespace filtering to `istioctl pc workload` using the `--workloads-namespace` flag, to display workloads in a specific namespace.
+- **Added** namespace filtering to `istioctl proxy-config workload` command using the `--workloads-namespace` flag to display workloads in the specified namespace.

 - **Added** `istioctl dashboard istio-debug` to display the Istio debug endpoints dashboard.